meobilivang/Team-4-VTDT-Training/Nguyen-Duong-Phong/README.md

 <img src="./imgs/metrics-server-diagram.png">

 **Steps**:
 1. Collect metrics: (On `Worker Node`)  Metrics are collected from Pod --> CA Advisor -----> `Kubelete`

 2. Expose metric: At `CA Advisor`, metrics are exposed to be extracted by `Kubelete`

 3. Collect & Aggregate metrics: Metrics Server gathers the metrics at `Master Node`

 4. Expose Metrics: Metrics are then exposed for extraction to `API Server` by `Metrics Server`.

 #### How `Horizontal Pod Autoscaler` works?

-**Diagram**:
+**Diagram**

 <img src="./imgs/hpa-workflow.png" >